Fiber GBIC: The best guide to enhanced connectivity

 If you are interested in fiber optic GBIC, please consider contacting us, we will provide you with professional advice and support to help you choose the fiber optic GBIC solution that suits your needs and achieve efficient and reliable fiber optic communications.

-What is the use of Raman amplifier
+- What is the function of GBIC?